AP 12 Literature and Composition-- Course Description, Policies, and Syllabus

 - Academic writing is a “literacy of power,” which allows those that master it access to privileged spaces.
 Entering into this discourse-- one of intellectual writing far beyond the five-paragraph essay--will benefit you immensely throughout the course of your life.

-A complete overview of the units we will teach, including the readings, the writing assignments, and the expected time for each unit can be found below.
-But basically, we will study:
+A complete overview of the units we will teach, including the readings, the writing assignments, can be found below.
+Basically:

-- The novel Their Eyes Were Watching God where you will learn about post-colonial, feminist, and new historicist literary theories and where you will write a fully processed literary analysis.
+- We read Their Eyes Were Watching God, where you will learn about post-colonial, feminist, and new historicist literary theories and where you will write a fully processed literary analysis.

-- A wide variety of modern plays, and you will teach the class about the significant social commentary of the piece you choose
+- If time, we study a wide variety of modern plays, and you will perform a section of the play and teach the class about the significant social commentary of the piece you choose

-- Literary Synthesis, where you will write your own creative, end-of-year synthesis paper.
+- As a final project you will construct your own creative, end-of-year synthesis project

 Grading and Expectations

 Grades are compiled on a point system.
-Each assignment has points assigned: basic homework assignments and quizzes tend to be 5-10 points, informal and in-class responses tend to be 20-40 points, presentations can range from 10-40 points, and formal papers will generally fall between 60-100 points.
-The bulk of your assignments will consist of written journals, in-class essays, and analytical, formal papers.
+Each assignment has points assigned: basic homework assignments and quizzes tend to be 5 points, informal and in-class responses tend to be 10points, presentations can range from 20-40 points, and formal papers will generally fall between 50-100 points.
+The bulk of your assignments will consist of written journals and analytical, formal papers.
 However, you should be far more concerned with your learning and thinking than with your grades.
 Sometimes, as Taylor Mali writes, “a C+ [can] feel like a Congressional medal of honor and an A- [can] feel like a slap in the face,” and I get that.

 I am also committed to the concept of grading you once you have learned, not as you are learning.
 So, that means that I may assign work that I don’t grade, but that I use as a measure to see how well you are mastering ideas/concepts.
 It also means that you are allowed to revise fully processed papers as many times as necessary to get the desired learning outcome.
 That’s right: IF YOU HAVE COMPLETED ALL THE REQUIRED PRE-WRITING, AND THE PAPER IS COMPLETE AND TURNED IN ON-TIME, PAPERS CAN BE REWRITTEN AS MANY TIMES AS NECESSARY TO EARN THE DESIRED GRADE, up to the week before the end of the unit.
 Isn’t that amazing?
 That means that you can honestly earn whatever grade you desire, as long as you are willing to work for it.
 Now this doesn’t apply to all writings, especially since this is an AP course and the AP test is a timed, non-revisable essay, but it will apply to big papers, and it is through the process of revision that I usually see the most learning happening.